delperugia/curlev/docs/reference_manual.md

 async.stop();
 ```

-causes a leak because `http` (which holds an easy curl handle) still exist
+causes a leak because `http` (which holds an easy curl handle) still exists
 when `ASync` (and libcurl) is stopped (technically `curl_share_cleanup` is called
 while a `CURL` handle still has a reference on the `CURLSH` handle).